apache/spark/docs/configuration.md

   <td><code>spark.io.compression.lz4.block.size</code></td>
   <td>32768</td>
   <td>
-    Block size (in bytes) used in Snappy compression, in the case when LZ4 compression codec is used.
+    Block size (in bytes) used in LZ4 compression, in the case when LZ4 compression codec is used.
 Lowering this block size will also lower shuffle memory usage when LZ4 is used.
   </td>
 </tr>